 Hi!
-I'm Winnie, a first year Ph.D. in Computer Science at Stanford.
+I'm Winnie, a fourth year Ph.D. in Computer Science at Stanford.

 In 2016, I graduated with a B.S. degree in Mathematics from Stanford.